 I started volunteering with Dig In before we opened, helping to raise shares from the local community over a cup of soup and went on to become a regular shop volunteer before choosing to join the Management Committee.
-I work part time as Business Development Manager for the Soil Association Scotland, with an aim of growing the organic market and supporting certified organic businesses across Scotland.
-I also work part time at Community Shares Scotland, supporting and inspiring community groups to consider a community share offer.
+I now work for the Community Shares Unit (Co-operatives UK), and believe passionately in the power and potential of community ownership and enterprise.
 I have represented Dig In at various events and learning trips and am always happy to do a presentation on who we are and the nitty gritty of community greengrocering!

 As one of many Aussies who have decided Scotland was a fine place to live, I’ve enjoyed the chance to become part of the Bruntsfield community over the past 10 years.
 5 of those have been with Dig-In where I enjoy, foremost, shopping and chatting but on the MC I also helping out with the behind the scenes aspects and on social media.
 I love the idea of my sons growing up in a community which is also growing closer – thanks to shops like Dig-In.
 As well as having a love of cooking and discovering local foods, wherever my travels take me, I enjoy the great Scottish outdoors and can often be found building sandcastles on the east coast or camping with the wee ones!